 Volunteers are not employees because they are not paid for the work they do.
 Since they’re not employees, the Quebec law on minimum standards for workplaces doesn’t apply to them.

-Volunteers are not automatically covered by the CNESST insurance plan for accidents and illnesses in the workplace.
-This is the Quebec-government plan for employees in Quebec.
-But a non-profit can ask the CNESST to cover them.
-It must file a special form each year.
-The CNESST tells the non-profit what fees, if any, to pay.
+Volunteers are not automatically covered by the CNESST for accidents that may occur during volunteer activities.
+But a non-profit can ask the CNESST to provide such coverage.
+It must file a special form each year and pay the required fee.
+To learn more, consult the website of the CNESST.

 Recruiting, training and supervising volunteers